theAdamColton/cabbage-patch/README.md

 # cabbage-patch

 This library provides utilities for making datasets that patch images at different resolutions and pack them into batches.
+For more details on sequence packing for images, checkout [NaViT](https://arxiv.org/abs/2307.06304).

+cabbage-patch uses the default configuration described by NaViT.
+Each image is resized to a random side length using a uniform distribution.
+Image patches can optionally be dropped randomly.
+The authors of NaViT showed that this configuration works well for CLIP and supervised classification.

-It uses webdataset as the backend dataset.
+cabbage-patch uses webdataset as the backend dataset.
-Check `example_imagenet1k.py` for an example of how to use `CabbageDataset` with imagenet1k.
+Check `example_cc3m.py` for an example of how to use `CabbageDataset`.

 # Packing and batch size